frankhjung/article-github-actions/README.md

 ##### (12) publish pages

-In our previous article we rendered markdown to HTML and provided it as a archive to download.
+In our previous article we rendered markdown to HTML and provided it as an archive to download.
 A better solution is to publish static content to [GitHub Pages](https://pages.github.com/).
 This required the creation of an access token which is nicely described [here](https://help.github.com/en/enterprise/user/articles/creating-a-personal-access-token-for-the-command-line).
-This token is then added to the project as a **Secret** under **Settings**.
-The token `GH_PAGES_TOKEN` is passed to the action so it is able to publish the rendered static HTML page to the [gh_pages](https://github.com/frankhjung/article-github-actions/tree/gh-pages) branch.
+This token is added to the project as a **Settings > Secret** named `GH_PAGES_TOKEN`.
+This token is passed to the action so it is able to publish the rendered static HTML page to the [gh_pages](https://github.com/frankhjung/article-github-actions/tree/gh-pages) branch.